April 2022 Astronomical Highlights

 April 1 New Moon

 April 16 Full Moon (Pink Moon)

 April 30 New Moon

 International Space Station (ISS) Observable Passes

-Look for passes of the ISS low in the south in the early evening sky on April 1 and 2, with the ISS always moving from west to east.
-The ISS passes then move into our predawn sky on April 28 through until early May.
+Look for passes of the ISS low in the southern sky in the early predawn sky starting on April 26.
 Exact times of these passages for your location can be found by visiting http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.